Vegetebird/StridedTransformer-Pose3D/README.md

 ## News
--  03/24/2022: Demo and in-the-wild inference code are released!
-- 03/15/2022: Our method has been verified in [self-supervised pre-training](https://arxiv.org/pdf/2203.07628.pdf) as a backbone network!
+- Our method has been verified in [self-supervised pre-training](https://arxiv.org/pdf/2203.07628.pdf) as a backbone network!

 ## Installation